 Often freelancers wait for their clients to end a contract so they will leave feedback and make any final payments.
-However, if you end your contract with an unresponsive client and they don’t leave feedback, it won’t affect your Job Success Score unless you have a high percentage of contracts that are missing feedback.
+However, if you end your contract with an unresponsive client and they don’t leave feedback, it won’t affect your Job Success Score.

 Fixed-price contracts are covered by Upwork Fixed-Price Protection.
 If you submitted work, the funds in escrow will be released to you after 14 days if the client does not take any action.
 Upwork Fixed-Price Protection only covers funds in escrow (milestone) and not the entire project.